-The Benefit Cap is a limit to the total amount a household can receive in certain benefits.
+The Benefit Cap is the limit of total benefit that a household can receive.

 Your Housing Benefit or Universal Credit will be reduced if the amount you receive in benefits exceeds the limit you are entitled to.

-For people living in Harrow the Benefit Cap is:
+For people living in Harrow the Benefit Cap (effective from 1st April 2023) is:

 To find out if your household will be affected by the Benefit Cap, please use the Benefit Cap calculator.